Passports, Bali and jabs: Simon Calder answers your pressing travel questions

 Bali high

 Q: We are hoping to go to Bali for Christmas and New Year.
-We already have a great deal at a hotel as we took a gamble and booked while Bali was still in lockdown, however, trying to find a reasonable flight is proving tricky.
-The normal go-to of Google flights keeps throwing up what looks like decent options but I am constantly clicking through to find these flights don’t exist.
-The same seems to be across multiple search engines, Skyscanner, Momondo etc....
-Is it better to just bite the bullet and go direct to an airline website or should I just persevere and hope that one of the cheaper fares is actually available, the difference between a search engine “deal” and airline is £700 per person.
+We already have a great deal at a hotel as we took a gamble and booked while Bali was still in lockdown.
+However, trying to find a reasonable flight is proving tricky.
+The fares direct from airlines are way too high.
+Google Flights, Skyscanner and Momondo keep presenting what look like decent options, typically hundreds of pounds lower, but I am constantly clicking through to find these flights don’t exist.

+Is it better to just bite the bullet and go direct to an airline website or should I just persevere and hope that one of the cheaper fares is actually available?

 On a similar note, as an alternative, do companion fares for business class ever crop up over this period?

 A: It was bold to book accommodation without having flights sorted for such a busy time.
+The fares I am seeing are probably higher than you would like: on Turkish Airlines via Istanbul, flying out from London Gatwick on Saturday 17 December and returning on Tuesday 3 January, the lowest price for a direct online booking is £1,200 (which includes a chunky 30kg baggage allowance).
+The searches I have made suggest you can shave the odd £50 off this by going through an online travel agent such as those that market their wares on fare-comparison services.

-I believe that the range of available flights will increase between now and Christmas, so I would not be getting worried at this stage, but instead of clicking between online travel agents I suggest you talk to a reputable human travel agent in the UK.
-They will be able to access good deals and talk through the options – which could include a stopover in, say, Singapore along the way.
+But instead of clicking between online agents that, in many cases, have unimpressive customer-service record, I suggest you talk to a reputable human travel agent in the UK.
+They will be able to access good deals and talk through the options – which could include a stopover in Istanbul, the Gulf or Singapore along the way there or coming back.

+On the tricky subject of whether to buy now or wait to see if more appealing prices appear: it’s possible that the range of available flights will increase between now and Christmas, with airlines adding more capacity.
+But the fares do not look sufficiently high to me for carriers to rush in.
+One possibility is that an airline may come up with an offer (probably around October) to fill the business-class cabins over Christmas.
+Typically these are indeed “companion fares” for two flying together.
+The airlines’ aim is to entice leisure travellers to upgrade without cannabilising their normal business customers.
+So you might want to wait for another five months before committing.

 Missing flight